rayokamoto/cabinet/README.md

 # Cabinet
-Cross-platform file sorting system that sorts files based on their attributes, such as file type, file name and date modified.
+A convenient, cross-platform file sorting system that sorts files based on their attributes, such as file type, file name, and date modified.

 #### *Disclaimer: Note that features may be added, revised, or removed at any time as this is in active development*